O'Neill World Cup of Surfing

-The O'Neill World Cup of Surfing is a prestigious event in professional surfing held annually at Pūpūkea (Sunset Beach) on Oahu in Hawaii.
+The O'Neill World Cup of Surfing is an event in professional surfing held annually at Pūpūkea (Sunset Beach) on Oahu in Hawaii.

 The event attracts hundreds of elite surfers from around the world, and is known for its huge waves.
 It is the second tournament in the Triple Crown of Surfing.

 History

 The first competition was held in 1975.
 Of the 22 surfers who have won the event, 7 went on to become world champions.
 This competition is the final stop of the 2010 Association of Surfing Professional Tour, and the ASPW Tour as well.
 Top performers of the event share a prize money that varies from year to year, along with points which go to the Triple Crown competition.